-At a meeting on June 4, 1979, in Ismailia, Dayan asked Sadat when and why he had come up with the idea of going to Jerusalem.
-Sadat answered that when he met Nicolae Ceaușescu, the Romanian dictator, he had asked him if Begin was honest and a strong leader who could make bold decisions.
-Ceaușescu said he was.
-Sadat also told Dayan that when he met the Shah of Iran, he looked for something that would “shock, in a positive way.”
-At first, he thought to invite the representative of the five permanent U.N.
-Security Council members to Jerusalem to serve as “ushers” for intensive talks with Egypt.
-From Iran he traveled to Saudi Arabia, but en route to Cairo he changed his mind and decided that only a personal trip to Jerusalem would change the situation effect a fundamental change.
+In 1979, Dayan asked Sadat when and why he had thought of going to Jerusalem.
+Sadat answered that after meetings with Nicolae Ceaușescu, the Romanian dictator, the Shah of Iran, and Saudi Arabian leaders seeking bold moves, he decided that only a personal trip to Jerusalem would effect a fundamental change.

-In his book, Sadat recalls that the Saudis were angry with him for not informing them of his new plan; he explained that he only made the decision on the plane from Riyadh to Cairo.
-Dayan then asked the purpose of the meeting with Touhami, and Sadat explained: “I sent Touhami to set the stage for the Geneva conference.”
-Sadat felt that Geneva had a chance of succeeding only if everything was previously agreed on, so that the conference would essentially play only a ceremonial role.
-He was afraid that unless everything was tied up ahead of time, the conference would end in failure.
-He explained this concern to the administration over and over again.
-In any case, once he decided to go to Jerusalem, his mind was made up.
-On November 9, he spoke to the Egyptian parliament and announced his plan to travel to the Knesset in Jerusalem to achieve a peace treaty.
+Sadat recalls that he made the decision to go to Jerusalem only on the plane from Riyadh to Cairo.
+When Dayan asked the purpose of the meeting with Touhami, Sadat explained to Dayan that: “I sent Touhami to set the stage for the Geneva conference.”
+Sadat felt that Geneva was largely ceremonial and would succeed only if everything was previously agreed upon.
+Once he decided to go to Jerusalem, his mind was made up.
+On November 9, he announced his plan to travel to the Knesset in Jerusalem to achieve a peace treaty to the Egyptian parliament.

-Dayan doubted that Sadat meant what he was saying.
-On November 13, Begin decided to test Sadat’s level of seriousness and sent him an invitation to Israel.
-Once the visit started to take shape, Dayan’s doubts dissipated; he said that if the visit came to pass, it would be an event of supreme importance.
-On November 16, three days before the visit, Dayan, in an interview with an Israeli radio station, said that if there was any chance at all that a bilateral Egyptian-Israeli peace treaty would be signed, he would recommend it be done immediately, before the Geneva conference convened.
-Dayan realized that Sadat had in practice abandoned the demand he made in his meeting with Touhami, i.e., that he would shake the hand of an Israeli leader only after Israel withdrew from all territory conquered from Egypt, which was a tremendous victory for Israel’s policy and too good an opportunity to miss.
-Dayan recognized the huge symbolic importance of the move, while remaining keenly worried about bridging the enormous gaps between the sides.
+Dayan was initially sceptical about Sadat’s sincerity, but was convinced when Sadat accepted Begin’s invitation to Israel, saying that such a visit would be an event of supreme importance.
+Interviewed on Israeli radio, Dayan said that if there was any chance of a bilateral Egyptian-Israeli peace treaty being signed, he would support it immediately, before the Geneva conference.
+Dayan realized that Sadat had abandoned his precondition of Israeli withdrawal from all conquered Egyptian territory, which was a tremendous diplomatic victory for Israel and too good an opportunity to miss.
+Dayan recognized the immense symbolic importance of Sadat’s visit but remained worried about bridging the enormous gaps between the sides.

 November 19, 1977, is a day no Israeli alive then will ever forget.
 On that day, the leader of the largest and most important Arab nation broke the absolute boycott the Arab nations had imposed on Israel since the moment of its establishment.